pralab/secml/docs/source/developers/index.rst

 Documentation style guide
 =========================

 We use informative docstrings for our code.
+Make sure your code is always commented and documented.
 The docstrings follow the NumPy documentation format.

 Here is the list of things regarding the documentation